 knows to be practical, and concentrating his thought upon

 it, who is bound to succeed in the greatest degree."

 — Alexander Graham Bell

-In late 1988, I subscribed to a series of business biographies published on cassette with each title containing two approximately 90 minute cassettes as an abridgement of each book.
-These were published by a now defunct company called Newstrack Inc. At the time after subscribing to a series of two or three monthly issues, I called them and bought the entire 60 title inventory so I could devour them at my aggressive pace.
-This was part of over 120 books that I “read” on tape while commuting 104 miles round trip every day for four years.
+In late 1988, I subscribed to a series of business biographies published on cassette with each title containing two approximately 90-minute cassettes as an abridgment of each book.
+These were published by a now-defunct company called Newstrack Inc. At the time after subscribing to a series of two or three monthly issues, I called them and bought the entire 60 title inventory so I could devour them at my aggressive pace.
+This was part of over 120 books that I “read" on tape while commuting 104 miles round trip every day for four years.
 It was my university on wheels and I absolutely loved every second of it, besides the fact that it kept me alert and awake.